-How to change background color based on cell value in Excel?
+How to change background or font color based on cell value in Excel?

-When we deal with huge data in Excel, we may want to pick out some specific data and highlight them, such as change their background color.
-This article is talking about how to change the background color based on cell values in Excel quickly.
+When you deal with huge data in Excel, you may want to pick out some value and highlight them with specific background or font color.
+This article is talking about how to change the background or font color based on cell values in Excel quickly.

-Supposing you have a range of data, and now you need to color the values between 80 and 100, as the following screenshot shown, how could you change background color based on cell value?
+Supposing you have a range of data, and now you need to color the values between 80 and 100, please do with the following steps:

-1. Select the range that you will work with, then click the Home > Conditional Formatting > New Rule….
+1. Select the range of cells that you want to highlight certain cells, and then click Home > Conditional Formatting > New Rule, see screenshot:

-2. In the New Formatting Rule dialog box, select and highlight the Format only cells that contain item in the Select a Rule Type: box, and in the Format Only Cells with section, specify the conditions that you need.
+2. In the New Formatting Rule dialog box, select the Format only cells that contain item in the Select a Rule Type box, and in the Format Only Cells with section, specify the conditions that you need:

 - In the first drop down box, select the Cell Value;